peter88213/novelibre/docs/usage.md

 ## Installation

-- Unzip the downloaded zipfile.
-- Move into the unzipped folder and launch **setup.pyw**.
+- Move into your download folder and launch the downloaded *.pyzw* package.
 This installs the application for the local user.
 - Create a shortcut on the desktop when asked.
 - Optionally, you can replace the "Python" icon by the *novelibre* logo you may find in the installation's **icons** subdirectory.